upenn-embedded/final-project-s25-sam/docs/index.md

 **NOTE: our main.c final version is "final_main.c"**

-*Did your requirements change?
-If so, why?
-Failing to meet a requirement is acceptable; understanding the reason why is critical!*

-*Validate at least two requirements, showing how you tested and your proof of work (videos, images, logic analyzer/oscilloscope captures, etc.).*

 **VALIDATION FOR SRS-01, 02, 03, 05, & 07 is in pictures and videos of serial monitor prints & the lcd screen changes in the validation folder in this link:** https://www.dropbox.com/scl/fo/702uyo3b11zsc03u807cp/AIPMQNEChR5ZowI8P7IOuxo?rlkey=1u3yia7crl2wny4mzd332s2i4&st=t1vhbi3w&dl=0

 | ID             | Description                                                                                                                                                                                                                                                                                                 | Validation Outcome                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |